johannschopplich/nuxt-vitalizer/README.md

 })
 ```

-Nuxt has no equivalent switch. `vite.build.modulePreload: false` reaches Vite, but only decides whether the module preload polyfill is injected — the links themselves come from Nuxt's own client manifest and stay.
+Nuxt has no equivalent switch. `vite.build.modulePreload: false` reaches Vite, but only governs Vite's own output – the polyfill, and the dependency lists `__vitePreload` warms at runtime.
+The `<link rel="modulepreload">` tags in the server-rendered HTML come from Nuxt's client manifest and stay.

 ### Background